kameerahariru/KoNoHa-Property/README.md

 <!-- Background of The Projects -->
 ## Background of The Project

 KONOHA Holdings has been tasked to produce a house price prediction model within a week.
 After some quick research, we decided to focus on datasets available in Federal Territory of Kuala Lumpur.
-House price prediction model are expected to HELP BUYERS i.e. people who plan to buy a house so they can know the price range in the future, then they can plan their finance well.
-In addition, house price predictions are also beneficial for HELP SELLER i.e. property investors to know the trend of housing prices in a certain location.
+House price prediction model is expected to HELP BUYERS i.e. people who plan to buy a house so they can know the price range in the future, then they can plan their finance well.
+In addition, house price predictions is also beneficial to HELP SELLERS i.e. property investors to know the trend of housing prices in a certain location.

 ### Methodology

-We divide the SOPs into four phases which are:
+We divide the methodologies into four phases which are:

 | Phase 1: PLANNING | Phase 2: DATA PREPARATION | Phase 3: ML MODELLING | Phase 4: DEPLOYMENT |
 | ------------- | ------------- | ------------- | ------------- |